An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Mathematical preliminaries

 \subsection{Basic notation and definitions}

 We start with some notation about numbers and strings which will be used in this paper.
 We denote the cardinality of $S$ by $\#S$ for any finite set $S$. $\N=\left\{0,1,2,3,\dotsc\right\}$ is the set of \emph{natural numbers}, and $\N^+$ is the set of \emph{positive integers}.
+For any complex number $z$, its \emph{complex conjugate} is denoted by $\overline{z}$.

 An \emph{alphabet} is a non-empty finite set.
 Let $\Omega$ be an arbitrary alphabet throughout the rest of this subsection.
 A \emph{finite string over $\Omega$} is a finite sequence of elements from the alphabet $\Omega$.
 We use $\Omega^*$ to denote the set of all finite strings over $\Omega$, which contains the \emph{empty string} denoted by $\lambda$.
 For any $\sigma\in\Omega^*$, $\abs{\sigma}$ is the \emph{length} of $\sigma$.
 Therefore $\abs{\lambda}=0$.
 A subset $S$ of $\Omega^*$ is called \emph{prefix-free} if no string in $S$ is a prefix of another string in $S$.